yamanoku/vuefes-japan-2023/pages/en.md

 <video src="https://user-images.githubusercontent.com/904724/231222082-6bd4aeae-3026-407e-b3be-658df6305748.mp4" controls style="width: 100%; border: 1px solid var(--y-image-border-color);" loop></video>

-With each screen transition, you can see an effect as if the clicked target area is expanding.
+With each page transition, you can see an effect as if the clicked target area is expanding.

-Because you can add transition effects between two different elements, it becomes possible to achieve even more advanced screen transitions, beyond what was possible with transitions across entire pages or single components.
+Because you can add transition effects between two different elements, it becomes possible to achieve even more advanced page transitions, beyond what was possible with transitions across entire pages or single components.

-With the increasing number of techniques available for smooth screen transitions, and with the barriers to implementation becoming lower, I believe that client-side routing has become more accessible than when single-page applications first started to appear.
+With the increasing number of techniques available for smooth page transitions, and with the barriers to implementation becoming lower, I believe that client-side routing has become more accessible than when single-page applications first started to appear.

 ## Accessibility Issues in Page Transitions